image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![Screws and bolts](./images/roiAnalysis/good.jpg)

-The obvious distinction here between washers, nuts and other elements is the fact that they have holes in them.
+What sets nuts and washers apart from other elements is the fact that they have holes in them.
 In this case we can use `fillRatio` property which gives a ratio of ROIs surfaces with and without holes.
-However, a better solution might be applying `holesInfo()` method to see the information about how many holes a region possesses.
+We will also be applying `holesInfo()` method to see the information about how many holes a region possesses.
-To make sure that we will get only washers and nuts we will also take their form factor into account and use `roundness` property.
+Finally we will also take their form factor into account and use `roundness` property.
 Roundness quantifies the deviation of an object's shape from a perfect circle.
 So, if the roundness of the perfect circle is 1, we will use 0.6 as a measure for our regions.

-It is reasonable to assume that you don't know exactly what is the exact roundness coefficient of a washer, so you will eyeball it to see if your guess is close enough or not.
+It is reasonable to assume that you don't know exactly what is the exact roundness coefficient or fill ratio of a washer, so you will eyeball it to see if your guess is close enough or not.
 To visualize it better you can use `paintMask()` method to paint a mask of a region of interest on the image.
-Don't forget to indicate ROIs origin and color of your choice, otherwise the result might be subpar.

 ```ts
 let mask = sourceImage